USFWS/secas/contacttest.md

 Daniel is based on Cookeville, TN.
 He works on developing and improving data for the Southeast Blueprint, and helps with more technical GIS aspects of user support.
 Contact Daniel at daniel_adams@fws.gov<br><br>

 <img src="https://raw.githubusercontent.com/USFWS/secas/gh-pages/images/BlairTirpak_150p.jpg" align="left" style="padding-right: 20px">**Blair Tirpak, Blueprint GIS Support**
-Blair is based in Lafayette, LA.
+Blair is based in Atlanta, GA.
 She works on developing and improving data for the Southeast Blueprint, and helps with more technical GIS aspects of user support.
 Contact Blair at blair_tirpak@fws.gov.<br><br>